Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ## Learn More

 That ends the Covalent section of the documentation.
 If you want to learn more about Covalent, you can read the [Covalent Documentation](https://covalent.readthedocs.io/en/latest/index.html).
+Please refer to the Covalent [Discussion Board](https://github.com/AgnostiqHQ/covalent/discussions) for any Covalent-specific questions.